wrapl/minilang/docs/library/tasks.rst

 :mini:`type tasks < function`
    A dynamic set of tasks (function calls).
 Multiple tasks can run in parallel (depending on the availability of a scheduler and/or asynchronous function calls).

+:mini:`meth tasks(Main: function): tasks`
+   Creates a new :mini:`tasks` set.
+   If specified,  at most :mini:`MaxRunning` child tasks will run in parallel (the default is unlimited).
+   If specified,  at most :mini:`MaxPending` child tasks will be queued.
+Calls to add child tasks will wait until there some tasks are cleared.

+:mini:`meth tasks(MaxRunning: integer, Main: function): tasks`
+   Creates a new :mini:`tasks` set.
+   If specified,  at most :mini:`MaxRunning` child tasks will run in parallel (the default is unlimited).
+   If specified,  at most :mini:`MaxPending` child tasks will be queued.
+Calls to add child tasks will wait until there some tasks are cleared.

+:mini:`meth tasks(MaxRunning: integer, MaxPending: integer, Main: function): tasks` Creates a new :mini:`tasks` set.
+   If specified,  at most :mini:`MaxRunning` child tasks will run in parallel (the default is unlimited).
+   If specified,  at most :mini:`MaxPending` child tasks will be queued.
+Calls to add child tasks will wait until there some tasks are cleared.